 SLA Management is available only in Enterprise package

-UseResponse allows to use SLAs not just in Help Desk & Ticketing system but also in Feedback platform.
+UseResponse allows to use SLAs not just in the Ticketing system but also in the Feedback solution.
 Here are all the places where SLA is used:

 - Build custom queues / reports based on SLA condition and show timer in objects list page;